Top Menu

 DeWalt Cordless Drill/Driver | Small DeWalt 10-Compartment Organizer

-The great thing was being able to use my DeWalt COMPACT cordless brushless drill/driver
+The great thing was using my DeWalt COMPACT cordless brushless drill/driver

 My hand was happy with this drill's small size and how powerful it is.
-A great battery too.
-Only one small battery was enough to drive all those screws!
+It has a great battery, too.
+Only one small battery was enough to drive all those screws.

 How to build the base cabinets for a wall of built-ins